Image Source: Wikipedia

 Lanfang Mei

-Mei Lan (22 October 1894 – 8 August 1961), better known by his stage name Mei Lanfang, was a notable Peking opera artist in modern Chinese theater.
-Mei was known as "Queen of Peking Opera".
+Mei Lan (22 October 1894 – 8 August 1961), better known by his stage name Mei Lanfang, was a notable Chinese Peking opera artist in modern Chinese theater.
+Mei was known as the "Queen of Peking Opera".
 Mei was exclusively known for his female lead roles (dan) and particularly his "verdant-robed girls" (qingyi), young or middle-aged women of grace and refinement.
 He was considered one of the "Four Great Dan", along with Shang Xiaoyun, Cheng Yanqiu, and Xun Huisheng.

-Birth and Death Data: Born 1894 (Beijing), Died 1961 (Beijing)
+Birth and Death Data: Born Beijing (capital city of China), Died 1961 (Beijing (capital city of China) )

 Date Range of DAHR Recordings: 1929 - 1935